-A regular mouse can be good for gaming if you're just a beginner and only play games casually.
-But if you're a pro-gamer, you should have a reliable gaming mouse.
+A regular mouse can be good for gaming if you're just a beginner and/or only play games casually.
+But if you're any bit serious about it, you should have a reliable gaming mouse.

 Gaming Mouse Vs Regular Mouse

 You can think of gaming mouse as a beefed-up regular computer mouse.
 Everything that a computer mouse can do, a gaming mouse does that better - better responsiveness, better build quality, better buttons etc.

 On top of that, a gaming mouse has a lot of things you don't usually find in regular mice, such as backlighting, weight adjustment, and high precision etc.

 Yes, it won't necessarily make you a better player in any game but it certainly gives you a competitive advantage in the form of better comfort, extra buttons, and customization etc.